What are Wrinkles?

 If you're thinking about getting a cosmetic procedure done, consult experienced doctors.
 Tell them your goals and ask about risks, benefits, and costs.

-- Shield it from the sun.
+- Shield your skin from the sun.
 Limit your time in direct sunlight, especially in the middle of the day.
 Wear protective clothing -- hats, sleeves, and sunglasses.
 Apply broad-spectrum sunscreen of at least SPF 30, and reapply every 2 hours.
 When choosing makeup, lotion, or other everyday beauty products, look for those that have SPF built in, so you know you’re getting daily protection no matter what.

 - Moisturize.
 Hydrated skin is plump skin.
 Dry skin shrivels your skin cells and promotes fine lines and creases.